 There is a range of qualifications that can make you more employable for an IT role, and this includes an ethical hacking course and web development and coding certificates that show you know what you’re doing.
+You can also use Elektev to Compare Online Courses and find the best one for you.
 These qualifications show you are passionate about the industry and give the interviewer faith that you can succeed in a range of roles across the IT department.
 They can also benefit you if you don’t have a lot of paid experience, which may be the case if you’re looking for your first job.

 Waiting on the phone call for acceptance or rejection can be stressful.
 With these tips, you know you will have done everything you possibly can to make yourself more employable.
 Even if you don’t get the job this time around, the experience can be enough to push you over the finish line next time.